 The kilowatt-hour defined, and what it means to you

 Want to cut your home energy use?
-Start by understanding how you're charged
+First, understand how you're charged

-By definition, a kilowatt-hour is easily understood.
+By definition, a kilowatt-hour can be easily understood.
 But it can be hard to make dollars and sense of what it really means for daily home consumption.

 What is a kilowatt-hour?